Why Everyone You Know Is Reading Belle Burden’s Unnerving Divorce Memoir. By Dish Stanley

 Belle and James’s (his name is a pseudonym) relationship began with a rush of intimacy.
 Their first date was in early July, they were engaged a month later on a whirlwind trip to Greece.
 Within three weeks he asked her to tell him he loved her.
 His need to tie things up speedily was, I thought, perhaps the first clue.

 Also, I should admit, before reading Strangers, I didn’t know who Belle Burden is.
 She is a descendant of (and presumably heir to) both the Standard Oil founder and the Vanderbilts, the granddaughter of the swan, Babe Paley, and as high in the New York blue blood social pecking order as one could be.
 In contrast, while James appeared privileged, his own family had experienced financial disaster.
-He grew up on the Upper East Side among the super wealthy and socially prominent, but most were unaware of his family’s downward economic spiral and relative poverty.
+He grew up on the Upper East Side among the super wealthy and socially prominent, but his family disintegrated with its wealth when his father fell apart.

 While she doesn’t present it in a conclusory way, as she carefully lays out the facts it’s not possible to escape the feeling that their respective, divergent lineages and experiences were critical to their unfolding story.
 Precisely how is not explicitly defined, likely because Burden doesn’t know herself.
-But we know the precise way in which James experienced a traumatic childhood, she tells us that, and we also know that he pursued her romantically only after learning about her pedigree.
+But we know the precise way in which James experienced a traumatic childhood, she tells us that.
+We also know that he pursued her romantically after learning about her pedigree from an invitation he had received upon the donation of her father’s priceless collection of first edition texts to The Morgan Library.
+To what extent was his romantic interest driven by the economic and social stability she represented, in contrast with the trauma and chaos of his own?
+We don’t really know.

-Perhaps the most critical aspect of her legacy that provides insight on their failed marriage, though, is not her pedigree.
-In unsparing accounts, Burden breaks from what she describes as her natural reserve to detail a family legacy of gracious, high status women bearing up after the repeated, very public peccadilloes of their commanding husbands.
-Her grandmother Babe Paley and the many well-known adulteries of prominent husbands William Paley and David Mortimer.
-Her mother Amanda Burden, both of whose prominent husbands, Carter Burden and Steve Ross, cheated on her with a string of women, before the same thing happened with her long-time romantic partner, Charlie Rose.
-All of those relationships were as high profile as the successive affairs and break-ups.
+Perhaps the legacy most critical to their failed marriage, though, is not her pedigree but a family history of infidelity and divorce.
+In unsparing accounts, Burden breaks from what she describes as her natural reserve to detail a family legacy of gracious, high status women bearing up after the repeated, very public peccadilloes of their powerful husbands.
+There was her grandmother, the swan Babe Paley, and the many well-known adulteries of her prominent husbands William Paley and before that, David Mortimer.
+And then her own mother, Amanda Burden, both of whose prominent husbands, Carter Burden and Steve Ross, cheated on her with a string of women before the same thing happened with her long-time romantic partner, Charlie Rose.

-By the time he left her, James had become the head of a successful hedge fund and ran with a similar pack of powerful male friends.
+A fellow Davis Polk attorney when they met, by the time he left her James had become the head of a successful hedge fund, not to mention an impressive tennis opponent who ran with a similar pack of high-powered male friends.

 The reality of a marriage that wasn’t really what it appeared — to Burden, or the outside world — was patterned behavior, any armchair therapist would suggest.
 The legacy of a daughter and granddaughter observing the women in her family closely, internalizing and repeating their response to the shame of their husband’s infidelities.
 Of women ignoring, perhaps purposely diverting their gaze from, evidence of their own preordained, eventual betrayal.
 Of cleaning up the aftermath with discretion.
 And that’s the ultimate clue to what happened to Burden, I guess.
 If you can call it that.
-Her legacy of picking men like the women before her did, like the men who were her father and grandfather figures.
+Her legacy of picking men like the women before her did, picking a man who followed in the footsteps of all of the many father and grandfather figures she had known.

-By the end of the memoir, Burden has reclaimed a voice that was ceded, generations ago, by a line of gracious women before her to a chain of their respective powerful men.
+By the end of the memoir, Burden has reclaimed a voice that was ceded, generations ago, by a line of gracious women before her to a chain of their respective commanding men.
 She has broken the cycle of being a passive figure who was swept along in the story written by a powerful partner.
 She has become the central figure in her own story.
 She does it, she says, in the hope that she has freed her children.
-(Let’s hope!)
 She has taken ownership of her life, responsibility for her well-being, financial and otherwise.
-There is a point in Strangers when she stops asking James for the answers to their unraveling that he has shown he is unwilling to provide.
-She turns, instead, to consider her personal history, her children, the life that remains.
+There is a point in Strangers when she finally stops asking James for answers to the unraveling of their marriage, answers that he has shown he is unwilling to provide.
+She turns, instead, to consider her personal history, her lifelong tendency to be compliant, her children, the life that remains.

 That is the fix for all of us, I realized, as I closed the book.